flow-build/operations-desk/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+In order to the application works, 3 environment variables must me set:

+- REACT_APP_API_URL
+- REACT_APP_MQTT_URL
+- REACT_APP_MQTT_PORT

+The first one is your flowbuild server url, the other 2 the url and port from your MQTT broker.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.